Seat belt: Motor coaches

 In the European Union, all new long-distance buses and coaches must be fitted with seat belts.

 Australia has required lap/sash seat belts in new coaches since 1994.
 These must comply with Australian Design Rule 68, which requires the seat belt, seat and seat anchorage to withstand 20g deceleration and an impact by an unrestrained occupant to the rear.

 In the United States, NHTSA now requires lap-shoulder seat belts in new "over-the-road" buses (includes most coaches) starting in 2016.

 Trains

 The use of seat belts in trains has been investigated.
 Concerns about survival space intrusion in train crashes and increased injuries to unrestrained or incorrectly restrained passengers led researchers to discourage the use of seat belts in trains.

 It has been shown that there is no net safety benefit for passengers who choose to wear 3-point restraints on passenger-carrying rail vehicles.
 Generally, passengers who choose not to wear restraints in a vehicle modified to accept 3-point restraints receive marginally more severe injuries.

-In the United States, recreational railbikes are fitted with lap belts.
+In the United States, recreational railbikes are required to be fitted with seat belts, with the most common one being the lap belt.